-When given a statistical claim from an article or previous study, the first necessary thing to do is to identify the test needed.
-Some key phrases you will see that tells us that a statistical significance test is called for is "do the data give convincing evidence..." or "is there convincing evidence of..." 🤔
+When a prompt gives you a statistical claim from an article or previous study, first identify the test needed.
+Phrases like "do the data give convincing evidence..." or "is there convincing evidence of..." usually signal that you need a significance test.

 When one of these key phrases appear in the prompt, we then need to determine if our data is categorical data or quantitative data.
 If we have quantitative data, we will set up a test for a population mean.
 As with confidence intervals, a test for population mean will make use of t-scores.
 If we only have one sample, we will perform a one sample t-test.

-A one-sample t-test is used to compare the mean of a sample to a known population mean.
+A one-sample t-test is used to compare the mean of a sample to a hypothesized value for the population mean.
 It is often used when the standard deviation (σ) of the population is not known.
 To conduct a one-sample t-test, you first need to determine the null and alternative hypotheses.
 The null hypothesis is a statement of no difference or no effect, and it is the hypothesis that is being tested, while the alternative hypothesis is the opposite of the null hypothesis, and it is what you hope to show is true.
-1️⃣

 Significance Level